Psychology, Psychiatry, Psychotherapy & Counselling London

 What Is The Difference between Counselling, Psychotherapy, Psychology & Psychiatry Human psychology and human behaviour can be viewed and responded to in various ways.
-And different symptoms, problems, challenges might be better suited by counselling, psychotherapy or by seeing a psychologist, psychiatrist...
-There are many significant differences between psychiatry, psychology, counselling, psychotherapy, psychological therapy and talking therapy.
-Each deals with different types of problems.
+And different symptoms, problems, challenges might be better suited by counselling, psychotherapy or by seeing a psychologist, psychiatrist.
+There is no one therapy for one issue.
+There are some significant differences between psychiatry, psychology, counselling, psychotherapy, psychological therapy and talking therapy.
+Each works with different types of problems.
 But there is also some overlap and similarities in their work.
 Some psychiatrists and psychologists also train as psychotherapists or counsellors.

 What is Psychotherapy?
-UKCP member psychotherapists undergo a four-year, postgraduate, in-depth and experiential training in how to work with a variety of people with a wide range of emotional or psychological concerns (e.g. relationship difficulties, anxieties), mental health issues and difficulties.
-A psychotherapist will listen and discuss a person's concerns, helping them to gain more insight why they feel the way they do.
+UKCP member psychotherapists have a requirement for extensive personal therapy, undergo a four-year, postgraduate, in-depth and experiential training in how to work with a variety of people with a wide range of emotional or psychological concerns (e.g. relationship difficulties, anxieties, esteem), mental health issues.
+A psychotherapist will listen and discuss a person's concerns, helping them gain more insight why they feel the way they do.
 Skills and strategies may also be offered.
 Psychotherapists are trained in one or more of the psychotherapy modalities.
 Psychotherapy can be seen as including most forms of talking therapies, counselling.
-A Psychotherapist works with a person as an ongoing process and may acknowledge the symptom as not necessarily a bad thing, where they may be viewed as obstacles towards steps of growth rather than complete disappearance.
+Acknowledging social factors, the Psychotherapist perspective encompasses the emotional, mental, behavioural, relational, existential and spiritual aspects of a person.
+Psychotherapy is an ongoing process, which acknowledges the symptoms we bring as not necessarily a bad thing, where they may be viewed as obstacles towards steps of growth rather than complete disappearance.

 What is Counselling? is a way of enabling change, choice or of reducing confusion.
 Counselling can help clients examine in detail their behaviour or situations which that are proving troublesome and to find areas where it might be possible to initiate change.
 A counsellor may help a client examine their options, helping them to decide which may be best for them.